neat/evaluate

 Root orchestration for NEAT population evaluation.

-- blend novelty and maintain the novelty archive when enabled,
+- Blend novelty evidence and maintain the novelty archive when enabled.

-- tune sharing and compatibility parameters from fresh evidence,
+- Tune entropy-sharing and compatibility parameters from fresh evidence.

-- register the entropy objective when multi-objective evaluation asks for it.
+- Register the entropy objective when multi-objective evaluation is active.

 Reading order: